Seth Godin on Making Software

 “Make a small promise and wildly over deliver like Google.
 Focus on narrow goals and achieve great results instead.”

 “Little things that make the user feel smart really matter in gaining trust.”

 On customer research

-“Don’t rear view things like focus on why a customer told you they didn’t buy…they usually aren’t truthful regarding why they didn’t buy anyway.”
+“Don’t rear-view things, like the reasons a customer told you they didn’t buy your product or service.
+They usually aren’t truthful regarding why they didn’t buy.”

 On the business of software